-The Society of Christian Philosophers invites applications for its fifth round of its Graduate Student Cross-Training (GSCT) Fellowship Program, contingent upon final funding from the John Templeton Foundation, with fellowships to begin fall 2021.
+The Society of Christian Philosophers invites applications for its fifth round of its Graduate Student Cross-Training (GSCT) Fellowship Program, funded by the John Templeton Foundation, with fellowships to begin fall 2021.
 The GSCT Fellowship program is intended to equip graduate student members of the Society of Christian Philosophers, the American Catholic Philosophical Association, the Evangelical Philosophical Society, or the Evangelical Theological Society with an opportunity to take up to one academic year to develop competency in an empirical science connected with their research.
 The 2017-2018 fellows were: Allison Thornton (Baylor, biology), Isaac Wilhelm (Rutgers, physics), Vivek Mathew (Cornell, cognitive science and psychology), Eddy Keming Chen (Rutgers, physics), and Hayden Kee (Fordham, developmental psychology).
 The 2018-2019 fellows were: Nick Byrd (FloridaState, social psychology), Brittany Gentry (South Carolina, physics), Paul Rezkalla (Florida State, evolutionary anthropology), Brandon Rickabaugh (Baylor, neuroscience), and Wes Siscoe (Arizona, neuroscience/cognitive science).
 The 2019-2020 fellows were: Luke Kallberg (SLU, neuroscience), Sabrina Little (Baylor, developmental psychology), Derek McAllister (Baylor, psychology), Ashley Potts (South Florida, Psychology), and Alexandra Romanyshyn (SLU, psychology).
 The current 2020-2021 fellows are: Christopher Arledge (Johns Hopkins, physics), Dennis Bray (St. Andrews, psychology), Jennifer McDonald (CUNY, psychology), John Rosenbaum (Baylor, empirical linguistics), Ysabel Vandenberg (SLU, psychology).

 2017-2018 fellows Allison Thornton and Eddy Keming Chen reflect on their time as GSCT fellows here: